meganwinton/TelemetrySpace/vignettes/Estimate_COA_vignette.md

 Fit the standard COA model
 --------------------------

 After all of that data processing, we're finally ready to fit our model!
-We'll start by fitting the model assuming that detection probabilities are the same among all receivers and remain constant over time (This will pretty much never be the case, but best to start simple!).
-The only other information you'll need to provide is the expected number of transmissions per tag per time interval (ntrans below).
+We'll start by fitting the model assuming that detection probabilities are the same among all receivers and remain constant over time (As we all know, this will pretty much never be the case in 'real-life' but best to start simple!).
+Besides, this model is handy when you don't have test-tag (or other) data available to inform detection probabilities but would like to be able to estimate COAs along the periphery of the array.
+The only other information you'll need to provide is the expected number of transmissions per tag per time interval (`ntrans` below).

 ``` r
 ### Format data for model fitting